remix-run/remix/docs/tutorials/jokes.md

 ## Conclusion

 Phew!
 And there we have it.
 If you made it through this whole thing then I'm really impressed ([tweet your success](https://twitter.com/intent/tweet?text=I%20went%20through%20the%20whole%20remix.run%20jokes%20tutorial!%20%F0%9F%92%BF%20And%20now%20I%20love%20@remix_run!&url=https://remix.run/docs/en/v1/tutorials/jokes))!
 There's a lot to Remix and we've only gotten you started.
-Good luck on the rest of your Remix journy!
+Good luck on the rest of your Remix journey!